 Carbon belongs to the 2nd period of the periodic table.
 It is located in the ‘P’ block.
-Thus the outermost electrons of the atom are present in the ‘P’ orbital.
+Thus, the atom’s outermost electrons are present in the ‘P’ orbit.
 It can form bonds with itself which is termed as concatenation.

 Electrons in carbon